How Will Ofsted Inspect Your Tutoring?

 While senior leaders might not always be clear about the impact of tutoring, pupils are usually overwhelmingly positive about their tuition experience when it comes to improved confidence and increased participation.
 The metric for tutoring ‘impact’ is more complex that x number of pupils achieving a particular grade.

-Read more: Why Schools Choose Third Space Learning
+READ MORE: Why Schools Choose Third Space Learning

 Tuition Partners facilitate the quality of education

-National Tutoring Programme approved tuition partners, such as Third Space Learning, listen to schools about how best to support their pupils.
+DfE-approved tuition partners, such as Third Space Learning, listen to schools about how best to support their pupils.

 Tutoring should not be treated as a ‘bolt-on’ but rather interwoven into the fabric of a school.
 At the National Tutoring Summit, attendees heard about how tutoring could be successfully embedded from Simrat Mavi, Deputy Headteacher at St Giles C.E.
-Primary School in the West Midlands, who use Third Space Learning to support 90 pupils per week in maths.
+Primary School in the West Midlands, who uses Third Space Learning to support 90 pupils per week in maths.

 This focused on:

-• Packaging assessment to demonstrate impact;
+- Packaging assessment to demonstrate impact;

-• Investing time and energy in the greater good of pupils;
+- Investing time and energy in the greater good of pupils;

-• Emphasising the link between tutoring and the curriculum.
+- Emphasising the link between tutoring and the curriculum.

 Tutoring is predicated on the quality of a school’s curriculum.
 Tutoring cannot make up for the deficits of a weak curriculum, and is only ONE of the means by which schools deliver the curriculum.
 These two areas must work harmoniously together for tutoring to be as successful as it has the potential to be.